 It doesn't occur to me until that night, drifting off in the Giant parking lot, snuggled in the bag with Sam, who is using my toenails for tooth sharpening.
 "She said she wanted me home."

 I put on a clean uniform and ring the bell.
 The doctor looks through the peephole at me, and speaks over an intercom.
 "Who is it?"
-He sounds unfriendly, the kind that would chase off Girl Scouts.
+He sounds unfriendly, the kind who would chase off Girl Scouts.

 "Why does your shirt say Ralph?"